voytekresearch/scalesurfer/README.md

 # scalesufer

 `scalesurfer` is a repository for fast FreeSurfer inference.
 The volumetric model uses UNet with a Transformer bottleneck.
-The stats models predict FreeSurfer measureing, including cortical thickness, surface area, curvature, and folding index.
+The stats models predict FreeSurfer measures, including cortical thickness, surface area, curvature, and folding index.

 ## Installation